- Trade topics

 Impact of GSP

-The evaluation also indicates that countries increasingly use the available trade preferences and diversify their exports.
+The evaluation indicates that countries increasingly use the available trade preferences and diversify their exports.
 Moreover, GSP+ beneficiaries saw an economic incentive for making progress in ratifying and implementing the 27 international conventions required under GSP+.

-European Parliament and Council
+European Parliament and Council of the European Union

 - Safeguard measures can be requested by EU industry based on evidence that imports from a GSP beneficiary have caused serious economic difficulties for that industry: safeguard measures on rice from Cambodia and Myanmar.